 During this Jordan Family Vacation, your tour manager will meet and assist you at Amman International Airport.
 Then, you will be transported to your hotel in Madaba by a private air-conditioned vehicle for check-in.
 At the hotel, the tour manager will assist with a smooth check-in and review your holiday itinerary with you to establish and confirm pick-up times for each tour, overnight in Madaba.

-After breakfast during Jordan private tours, you will be accompanied by your personal guide to explore Madaba, "the City of Mosaics".
-You will start with the Greek Orthodox Church of St. George.
+After breakfast during Jordan private tours, you will be accompanied by your guide to exploring Madaba, " the City of Mosaics" You will start with the Greek Orthodox Church of St. George.
 After that, you will visit Mount Nebo, the memorial of Moses, the presumed site of the prophet's death and burial place.
-Then, you will continue to Jerash, the Graeco-Roman city, and close second to Petra on the list of favourite destinations in Jordan.
-After that, you will return back to your hotel for overnight.
+Then, you will continue to Jerash, the Graeco-Roman city, and close the second to Petra on the list of favorite destinations in Jordan.
+After that, you will return to your hotel overnight.

 Meals: Breakfast, Dinner